Get insider access

 The best Astro headset we've tested is the Astro A50 X Wireless.
 These top-of-the-line cans are the successor of the Astro A50 Gen 4 Wireless 2019 and come with a wide suite of features to make the most out of them.
 The included base station supports HDMI 2.1 passthrough and acts as a charging dock for the headphones when not in use.
 Latency is also very low using the base station, so you won't miss a beat during the heat of multiplayer games.
 If that's not enough, these headphones support Bluetooth, and while this in itself isn't anything impressive, you'll be able to stay connected to your console and another device like your smartphone simultaneously for team chat via Discord.

 The PLAYSYNC feature allows you to easily switch between three different systems, making this pick a fantastic choice for multi-console gamers.
-While these headphones have a fairly neutral and flat sound profile out of the box, which helps ensure that dialogue and instruments sound natural and present, you can finetune them to your liking using their companion app's graphic EQ and presets.
+These headphones have a fairly flat sound profile out of the box, which helps ensure that explosions have just enough rumble and dialogue sounds life-like.
+The treble range is a little subdued, so if you like bright and shiny sibilants you might want to finetune these cans to your liking using their companion app's graphic EQ and presets.
 They're also compatible with Dolby Atmos, PS5 3D Audio, and Windows Spatial Audio to help create a more immersive audio experience.

 If you're a shot caller or like to game with friends, you'll appreciate the mic's excellent recording quality.
 You'll have no trouble being heard clearly by teammates and enemies alike.
 The mic has some trouble separating speech from background noise, but it won't be so much of an issue if you're gaming in a quiet place.
 With over 26 hours of continuous playback time, these comfortable cans will last through long dungeon crawls, and if you need even more battery life, you can use them while charging with their USB cable.